lisashiphrah/MinimalistVC/README.md

 # MinimalistVC - Modern and Clean Personal Template

-This is just a draft of a Modern and Clean Personal Template.
-Please, fell free to download and make the changes you wish.
+MinimalistVC is a simple and clean personal template to show your skills, qualifications and projects.
+Fell free to download and make the changes you wish.

 #A) Project Structure